Gift economy: Moka exchange in Papua New Guinea: competitive exchange

-The Moka is a highly ritualized system of exchange in the Mount Hagen area, Papua New Guinea, that has become emblematic of the anthropological concepts of a "gift economy" and of a "big man" political system.
+The Moka is a highly ritualized system of exchange in the Mount Hagen area of Papua New Guinea, that has become emblematic of the anthropological concepts of a "gift economy" and of a "big man" political system.
 Moka are reciprocal gifts that raise the social status of the giver if the gift is larger than one that the giver received.
 Moka refers specifically to the increment in the size of the gift.
 The gifts are of a limited range of goods, primarily pigs and scarce pearl shells from the coast.
 To return the same value as one has received in a moka is simply to repay a debt, strict reciprocity.
 Moka is the extra.
 To some, this represents interest on an investment.
 However, one is not bound to provide moka, only to repay the debt.
 One adds moka to the gift to increase one's prestige, and to place the receiver in debt.
 It is this constant renewal of the debt relationship which keeps the relationship alive; a debt fully paid off ends further interaction.
 Giving more than one receives establishes a reputation as a Big man, whereas the simple repayment of debt, or failure to fully repay, pushes one's reputation towards the other end of the scale, "rubbish man".
 Gift exchange thus has a political effect; granting prestige or status to one, and a sense of debt in the other.
 A political system can be built out of these kinds of status relationships.
 Sahlins characterizes the difference between status and rank by highlighting that Big man is not a role; it is a status that is shared by many.
 The Big man is "not a prince of men", but a "prince among men".
 The "big man" system is based on the ability to persuade, rather than command.